Accenture/openathon-2019-react/labs/lab-04/README.md

     ```

 4. Render the content for each page using **Switch** and **Routes**
-   from React Router inside of your Main controler.
+   from React Router inside of your Main controller.
 The `Switch`
    component renders the first `Route` or `Redirect` that matches the
    location.
 On the other hand, the Route component, perhaps the most
    important in React Router, is responsible to render other